logicminds/shmock/README.md

 * Pass in the Environment using os.Environ in the headers
 * Pass in the namespace of the command in the header
 ### Similar tools

+### Issues
+- when capturing from a Ruby project not all commands are captured because the output of the captured command is not exposed to secondary commands.

 * https://bitheap.org/cram/
 * http://pbrisbin.com/posts/mocking_bash/